neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 In the implementation, things are notated a bit differently and we have $<$ instead of $<=$, but that's okay because the computations in the actual code account for that subtlety.

-When performing a shuffle on data, it's helpful to know just how much of a shuffle we were able to do.
-To help us measure this idea of "shuffling", we come up with two metrics, the first of which is entropy.
+When performing a shuffle on data, it's helpful to know just *how much of a shuffle* we were able to do.
+To help us measure this idea of "shuffling", we come up with a few metrics, the first of which is entropy.

 <br />